Tuesday, November 11, 2025

 here is the stereo:

-the receiver is a vintage nad 3020e that my father gave me when i was looking to pa my pod:
+the receiver is a vintage nad 3020e that my dad found for me when i was looking to pa my pod:

-the dvd player is a sony player that also plays mp3 discs and my dad also gave me at some point, although it's less clear when; i think it was about 2009.
+the cd player is a sony that also plays mp3 discs and my dad also gave me at some point, although it's less clear when; i think it was about 2009. i could potentially use this for dvd video, but it's currently not connected, and there's almost no possibility that i'm ever going to watch a dvd.

 the video source is a falling apart mini lenovo thinkpad chromebook i bought brand new in 2018 for $100 from factory direct because it was end of life, then. it needs a mouse and keyboard to be plugged in. this model could be converted into a laptop and, because the chrome os is end of life, i might do that. for now, it just streams youtube, and it does it fine. i may need to replace this soon, probably with the busted dell chromebook i'm typing on.